kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

   - Both technical and non-technical people
   - Both inside and outside the software development team

-- A system system is made of one or more containers
+- A system system is made up of one or more containers

 ### Container (Level 2)